-The U.S. Embassy in Kinshasa welcomes applications from qualified Congolese to the Hubert H. Humphrey Fellowship Program, which brings mid-career professionals to the United States for one year of non-degree study and related professional experience.
+The U.S. Embassy in Kinshasa welcomes mid-career Congolese professionals to apply to the Hubert H. Humphrey Fellowship Program.
+This fellowship program brings accomplished mid-level professionals to the United States for one year of non-degree study and related professional experience.
 Humphrey fellows are selected based on their potential for national leadership and commitment to public service.

 The program combines graduate level course work at prestigious American universities with professional internships at leading American institutions, with the objective of developing leadership skills to contribute to DRC’s national development.
 The fellowship covers travel costs, tuition, medical insurance, monthly maintenance and educational materials.
 The program does not provide financial support for accompanying dependents.